Understanding Anti-Intellectualism in the U.S.

 Yet instead of reformulating the system by educating the public on the true costs of operations and advocating for better and more transparent wages, restaurant owners (and their mid-level leadership) have moved to exploiting unpaid labor (e.g. stagiaires, or trainees) and the most vulnerable populations (e.g. formerly incarcerated and undocumented workers) as well as working relentlessly to increase efficiency and output at the cost of mental and physical health.

 The cost of this indoctrination in “the way things are” is high.
 Kitchen workers are taught to never question their superiors, to not receive credit for their contributions, to not waste time experimenting unless it contributes to the bottom line, and to work endlessly to keep the inherently flawed restaurant above water.
 The recent example of Los Angeles’s famed Sqirl is a poignant demonstration of the results of rigid authority that begets employee abuse.
-(Relatedly, a 2017 Unilever Food Solutions survey found 74% percent of chefs are sleep deprived to the point of exhaustion, 63% of chefs feel depressed, and more than half feel pushed to the breaking point.)
+(Relatedly, a 2017 Unilever Food Solutions survey found 74% percent of chefs are sleep deprived to the point of exhaustion, 63% of chefs feel depressed, and more than half feel pushed to the breaking point.
+You can read an analysis on the health impacts of the brigade system here.)

 Criticism of Intellectualism vs. Anti-Intellectualism